About Healthwatch Wiltshire

 How we are set up

-Healthwatch Wiltshire is an independent service hosted by Evolving Communities CIC (formerly Healthwatch Wiltshire CIC), an organisation which is set up as a social enterprise, or community interest company (CIC) limited by guarantee.
+The Healthwatch Wiltshire service is hosted by Evolving Communities CIC, a community interest company (CIC) limited by guarantee and registered in England and Wales.
 Like all limited companies, Evolving Communities CIC is run by a Board of Directors who are responsible for its strategy and overall management.
-They are Christine Graves (who is also the Chair), Paul Lefever, Shiena Bowen, Paul Mills, Anil Kuber and David Walker.
+They are Christine Graves (who is also the Chair), Paul Lefever, Shiena Bowen, Anil Kuber and David Walker.
 They meet every other month to review progress.

-Day to day management of the organisation and the staff of 12 is in the hands of the Chief Executive, Emma Cooper.
+Day to day management of the organisation and the staff is in the hands of the Chief Executive.

 And a huge thank you to our volunteers!

-Healthwatch Wiltshire would also like to recognise the contribution made by its hard working band of volunteers who get out and about all over the county, gathering the views of local people.
+Healthwatch Wiltshire also recognises the invaluable contribution made by its hard working band of volunteers who get out and about all over the county, gathering the views of local people.
 Find out more about volunteering with us.

 The Health and Social Care Act of 2012 put people at the centre of their health and social care.
 To help realise that ambition, a Healthwatch organisation was set up in every local authority area across England.
 Each one is a key part of its local community, and works in partnership with other organisations in its area.
 For Healthwatch Wiltshire, this includes Wiltshire Council, the NHS, local hospitals and voluntary organisations.